If you have a large balance in your checking account, congratulations!

 Let’s be real.
 If you keep a high balance in your checking account, it’s much easier to overspend, because it barely makes a dent in your overall balance.

-If you move the majority of your savings out of your checking account, you’ll have to take at least one more step to access those funds.
+If you move most of your savings out of your checking account, you’ll have to take at least one more step to access those funds.
 That might be an online transfer or finding a no-fee ATM.

 Adding a small amount of friction to the spending process gives you time to slow down, think about your purchase, and avoid buying something you don’t need.

-If you only have enough in your checking account to cover your expenditures for the month, you’ll think twice about any last-minute purchases.
+If you only have enough in your checking account to cover your monthly expenditures, you’ll think twice about making any last-minute purchases.

 You’re missing out on tax benefits